awitthuhn/google-data-analytics-professional-bellabeat/README.md

 ---

 ## **Data Sources**
-The dataset used for this analysis was sourced from **Kaggle**, containing Fitbit fitness tracker data.
+The dataset used for this analysis was sourced from **Kaggle** (https://www.kaggle.com/datasets/arashnic/fitbit), containing Fitbit fitness tracker data.
 - **29 CSV files** covering daily, hourly, and minute-level data
 - Some files contain over **1 million rows of data**